-The size of this Void Element should be adjusted depending on the Matroska file already having Tags, Chapters, and Attachments Elements.
+The size of this Void Element should be adjusted depending on the Tags, Chapters, and Attachments Elements in the Matroska file.

 25.3.
 Optimum Layouts

 While there can be Top-Level Elements in any order, some orderings of Elements are better than others.
 The following subsections detail optimum layouts for different use cases.